Harry and Meghan slam British tabloids in new Netflix series

 King Charles III was asked if he had watched the series as he carried out an engagement on Thursday in London.
 He did not reply.

-Race became a central issue for the monarchy following Harry and Meghan’s interview with American talk show host Oprah Winfrey in March 2021.
+Race became a central issue for the monarchy following Harry and Meghan’s interview with Oprah Winfrey in March 2021.
 Meghan alleged that before their first child was born, a member of the royal family commented on how dark the baby’s skin might be.

 Prince William, the heir to the throne and Harry’s older brother, defended the royal family after the interview, telling reporters, “We’re very much not a racist family.”